-For EEA users: We only send marketing communications to users located in the EEA with your prior consent.
-Please see the section “For EEA users” below.
+For EEA Users: We only send marketing communications to Users located in the EEA with your prior consent.
+Please see the section “For EEA Users” below.

-GATHERING, USE AND DISCLOSURE OF NON-PERSONALLY-IDENTIFYING INFORMATION
+GATHERING, USE AND DISCLOSURE OF NON-PERSONALLY-IDENTIFYING INFORMATION.

-Users of the Website Generally
+Users of the Website Generally.

-Information,” by contrast, is information such as a name or email address that, without more, can be directly associated with a specific person.
-Like most website operators, DS gathers from users of the Website Non-Personally-Identifying Information of the sort that web browsers, depending on their settings, may make available.
-That information includes the user’s Internet Protocol (IP) address, operating system, browser type and the locations of the websites the user views right before arriving at, while navigating and immediately after leaving the Website, as more fully described herein.
-Although such information is not Personally-Identifying Information, it may be possible for DS to determine from an IP address a user’s Internet service provider and the geographic location of the visitor’s point of connectivity as well as other statistical usage data.
-DS may analyze Non-Personally-Identifying Information gathered from users of the Website to help DS better understand how the Website is being used.
-By identifying patterns and trends in usage, DS is able to better design the Website to improve users’ experiences, both in terms of content and ease of use.
+“Non-Personally-Identifying Information” is information that, without the aid of additional information, cannot be directly associated with a specific person.
+“Personally-Identifying Information,” by contrast, (as discussed further below) is information such as a name or email address that, without more, can be directly associated with a specific person.
+Like most website operators, DS gathers from Users of the Website Non-Personally-Identifying Information of the sort that web browsers, depending on their settings, may make available.
+That information includes the User’s Internet Protocol (IP) address, operating system, browser type and the locations of the websites the User views right before arriving at, while navigating and immediately after leaving the Website, as more fully described herein.
+Although such information is not Personally-Identifying Information, it may be possible for DS to determine from an IP address a User’s internet service provider and the geographic location of the visitor’s point of connectivity as well as other statistical usage data.
+DS may analyze Non-Personally-Identifying Information gathered from Users of the Website to help DS better understand how the Website is being used.
+By identifying patterns and trends in usage, DS is able to better design the Website to improve Users’ experiences, both in terms of content and ease of use.

-Automatically Collected Information
+Automatically Collected Information.

 Mobile Device Information.
 If you use a mobile device to access the Website, we may collect device information (such as your mobile device ID, model and manufacturer), operating system, version information and IP address.